 Becoming a princess doesn’t involve developing valuable skills, or figuring out how to live a life of purpose.
 Of course, neither does becoming a unicorn.
 But unicorns are vehicles of imagination that lack any real world ties whatsoever.

 But, I figure, we might as well start by writing some updated stories to read to our kids, thereby providing them some better role models.

-In a frenzy of inspiration during pregnancy, I wrote my debut children’s book: You Are Not A Princess (And That’s Ok!), which is now available for pre-order.
+In a frenzy of inspiration during pregnancy, I wrote my debut children’s book: You Are Not A Princess (And That’s Ok!), which is now available.
 This book is a manifesto for modern moms and dads and their kids.
 It’s about the importance of understanding the difference between dreaming, and reality.
 It’s about developing a sense of self-worth rooted in your authentic desires.
 It’s about grit.

 Above all, You Are Not A Princess (And That’s Ok!) is about rejecting the limitations of being a princess.
 I truly hope your family enjoys it, and the progressive message it reflects.
 If we want to raise our girls and boys to be more evolved, we need more modern books for babies and kids.